Does loneliness create loneliness?

 For the rest, that awareness can motivate seeking help to change those thinking patterns.

-Either is so much better then just sitting in them.
+Either is so much better than just sitting in them.